NO RECOVERY NO FEES

 As a personal injury law firm that fights for seriously injured victims and families throughout Florida, we understand the power of our civil justice system, and we oppose measures that attack its foundations.
 Unfortunately, tort reform efforts will likely continue as long as corporate interests continue to inject money and motives into Washington, and politicize issues most Americans personally oppose.
 However, Americans do have the power to make their opinions heard and raise awareness.
 Contact your state U.S. Congress members; express your opposition to legislation that is fundamentally unfair.
 You can do it.

 As these measures continue to be debated, the fact remains that victims injured as a result of negligence have the right to pursue financial compensation for their damages, as well as the right to work with experienced and resourceful legal representation capable of leveling the playing field between them and corporations that want to pay as little as possible.
-Our legal team at Clark, Fountain, La Vista, Littky-Rubin & Whitman remains committed to protecting your rights.
+Our legal team at Clark, Fountain, Littky-Rubin & Whitman remains committed to protecting your rights.

 Help us help you, by contacting your U.S. Congress members and say no to caps on damages in Medical Malpractice and Nursing Home cases.